 To calculate the number of points shown on your SPE form, we found the weighted average of all points using the numbers of students as weights.
-In this example, the results would be found as
+In this example, the results would be found as subjects, we used the label NA for the grade level.

-Q 9: I taught only mathematics in middle school during 2015-2016, and I had only 78 students.
-Why does my VAM Detail Report show ELA-Math FSA, 230 students, and 99 for the grade level?

-A 9: As mentioned in A4, in 2015-2016, the State mandated the use of the Florida VAM results in which teacher VAM results were aggregated across subject areas (English Language Arts and Mathematics), grade levels, and three academic years (2013-2014, 2014-2015, and 2015-2016).
-Because in most cases the final outcome reflected the results of a teacher's students in different years, grades, and subjects, we used the labels mentioned in the question.
 The number of student results shown in the report reflects the students taught by the teacher during the last three academic years.

+Q 9: I taught only mathematics in middle school during 2016-2017, and I had only 78 students.
+Why does my VAM Detail Report show ELA-Math FSA, 230 students, and NA for the grade level?

+A 9: In 2016-2017, the FLDOE provided the Florida VAM results in which teacher VAM results were aggregated across subject areas (English Language Arts and Mathematics), grade levels, and three academic years (2014-2015, 2015-2016, and 2016-2017).
+Because in most cases the final outcome reflected the results of a teacher's students in different years, grades, and